cjnaz/cjnfuncs/README.md

 - **Logging format** - cjnfuncs has built-in format strings for console and file logging.
-  These defaults may be overridden by defining `CONSOLE_LOGGING_FORMAT` and/or `FILE_LOGGING_FORMAT` constants in the main script file.
+  These defaults may be overridden by defining `CONSOLE_LOGGING_FORMAT` and/or `FILE_LOGGING_FORMAT` constants in the tool script file.

 - **Import nested config files** - loadconfig() supports `Import` (case insensitive).
 The imported file path is relative to the `tool.config_dir` if not an absolute path.